The Environmental BioGeochemistry team is devoted to studies of multiscale processes in natural and anthropogenic environments.

-The Environmental BioGeochemistry team is formed by fourteen people with a permanent position: two professors, six assistant professors, four technical assistants and engineers, one administrative staff and one retired professor.
-About an equivalent number of temporary contracts, mainly PhD thesis students, complete the team.
-All the permanent researchers have teaching and teaching organization duties which cut half of the time devoted to research.
+The team is constituted with fifteen people with a permanent position: one senior researcher, three professors, six assistant professors, three technical assistants and engineers, one administrative staff and one retired professor.
+Between four and ten temporary contracts, mainly PhD thesis students, complete the team.
+Quite all the permanent researchers have teaching and teaching organization duties which cut half of the time devoted to research.
 About ten undergraduate and master internships are hosted in our laboratory each year.
-The first priority, covering about three quarters of the remaining working time of a team researcher is to produce academic research with high-grade international publications.
 Larger scientific dissemination is achieved through student coaching, applied science consulting, interaction with private companies by the way of research contracts and a large implication in a professional bachelor in analytical chemistry where students are apprentices, and finally public interventions, e.g. in the "Science Days" at the institute or documentary films for national television broadcast.
 The analytical expertise of the team for environmental research and to solve issues due to complex and difficult matrices is frequently requested.
 The technical staff support all the missions of the team and beyond, through their tasks to provide various chemical analyses in the framework of the PARI facility.

 • The first one concerns nutrient dynamics (C, N, S, P, Si, I, Mn, Fe, Mo) related to the biological productivity in the water column and the aquatic sediments.
 A particular attention is paid: (i) to early diagenesis, I.e. physico-chemical and biological transformations of organic and mineral constituents in sediments with depth, (ii) carbon evolution in fresh water, (iii) atmospheric input of nutrients to surface sea water, including iron.